 - Innovation Configuration Map for Transitional Dialogue

 - Helps to identify the level of your implementation of standards aligned instruction.

 - Briefly describes how one might respond to various standards-based questions during the transition to full implementation.

 - ELA/Literacy Standards in multiple formats for download

 Supplementary material on reading, writing, speaking and listening, and language, as well as a glossary of key terms.
 Also includes Text Complexity - New Research.

 Text exemplars illustrating the complexity, quality, and range of reading appropriate for various grade levels with accompanying sample performance tasks.

 Includes annotated samples demonstrating at least adequate performance in student writing at various grade levels.

-Council of the Great City Schools - The Council of the Great City Schools has designed this Common Core Works website to provide member districts quick access to reliable information, tools, and resources for implementing the Common Core State Standards (CCSS) in English Language Arts/Literacy and Mathematics, and the Next Generation Science Standards.
+Council of the Great City Schools - The Council of the Great City Schools has designed this website to provide member districts quick access to reliable information, tools, and resources for implementing the standards aligned instruction in English Language Arts/Literacy and Mathematics, and the Next Generation Science Standards.
 There are also a number of free resources available.